ivmai/bdwgc/README.md

        times.
 The collector will probably run faster if large character arrays, etc. are allocated with `GC_malloc_atomic` than if they are statically allocated.)

  3) `GC_realloc(object, new_size)`
     - Change the size of object to be `new_size`.
 Returns a pointer to the new object, which may, or may not, be the same as the pointer to the old object.
-The new object is taken to be atomic iff the old one was.
-If the new object is composite and larger than the original object, then the newly added bytes are cleared (we hope).
+The new object is taken to be atomic if and only if the old one was.
+If the new object is composite and larger than the original object,then the newly added bytes are cleared (we hope).
 This is very likely to allocate a new object, unless `MERGE_SIZES` is defined in gc_priv.h.
 Even then, it is likely to recycle the old object only if the object is grown in small additive increments (which, we claim, is generally bad coding practice.)

  4) `GC_free(object)`
     - Explicitly deallocate an object returned by `GC_malloc` or `GC_malloc_atomic`.
 Not necessary, but can be used to minimize collections if performance is critical.
 Probably a performance loss for very small objects (<= 8 bytes).

  5) `GC_expand_hp(bytes)`
      - Explicitly increase the heap size.
 (This is normally done automatically if a garbage collection failed to `GC_reclaim` enough memory.
 Explicit calls to `GC_expand_hp` may prevent unnecessarily frequent collections at program startup.)

  6) `GC_malloc_ignore_off_page(bytes)`
      - Identical to `GC_malloc`, but the client promises to keep a pointer to the somewhere within the first 256 bytes of the object while it is live.
 (This pointer should normally be declared volatile to prevent interference from compiler optimizations.)
-This is the recommended way to allocate anything that is likely to be larger than 100Kbytes or so.  (`GC_malloc` may result in failure to reclaim such objects.)
+This is the recommended way to allocate anything that is likely to be larger than 100 Kbytes or so.  (`GC_malloc` may result in failure to reclaim such objects.)

  7) `GC_set_warn_proc(proc)`
      - Can be used to redirect warnings from the collector.
 Such warnings should be rare, and should not be ignored during code development.

  8) `GC_enable_incremental()`
      - Enables generational and incremental collection.
 Useful for large heaps on machines that provide access to page dirty information.